FEATURED STORY

 agency later formalized as the Emergency Data Team.
 We also provided dashboard

-templates and data visualization training to ensure that future emergencies would benefit
+templates and data visualization training to ensure that future emergencies would benefit from these improvements.

 CASE STUDIES | INDUSTRY